iharuspex/languages/README.md

 * **loops**: The inner loop is now 10k, again to allow slower languages to complete more runs.
 * **levenshtein**:
   1. Smaller input (slower languages...)
+  1. The input is provided via a file (pointed at by the input argument)
   1. We only calculate each word pairing distance once (A is as far from B as B is from A)
   1. There is a single result, the sum of the distances.
 * **hello-world**: No changes.